 In your country of tax residence, to get the discount, you probably need to prove that you have made payments in Estonia according to the specific tax treaty that applies to you.
 Therefore, it is important to consult someone in your country of residence, who is up to date with the local requirements and they might change from one country to another.
 In case you are interested in getting professional advice and help about your Estonian income, please feel free to contact us!

-As of the 1st of February 2021, Estonia has 61 active Double Tax Avoidance Treaties with different states and jurisdictions around the world.
+As of the September 2022, Estonia has 62 active Double Tax Avoidance Treaties with different states and jurisdictions around the world.
 All European Union countries, all EEA countries, and all Schengen Area countries, except Liechtenstein, have a treaty with Estonia.
 From outside of Europe, there are many big and important international trade partner countries who have signed an agreement with Estonia.

 The countries with whom Estonia has an effective bilateral tax agreement are: